bhubr/jsonapi-express-backend/README.md

 - don't promisify bcrypt funcs since they already return promises!
 - _.uniq to remove dupes from relationship ids
 - **critical** filter out fields from response payload (e.g. user password...)
+- should not use _.singularize to convert table name to type name (utils.getPerformDeferredManyToMany)

 ## Todo FIRST